 This shows an important point which comes back in many studies: the more you’re involved in your work, the more you’ll experience the imposter syndrome.

 As developers, we’re often passionate about what we’re doing, putting our souls in our work.
 Here’s my advice: that’s great, but don’t put too much.
 Always keep yourself and your health in check as much as possible.
 If you manage a team, try to keep that in mind for your team members, too.
 Our health and the health of the others are the most important.

 This is again from my personal experience, as well as from the excellent book Accelerate.
 Some companies have a culture which has one or more of these properties:

 - Power oriented: managers are always right.

-- Withhold information on purpose or distort them, often for personal gains.
+- Information withhold or distorted on purpose, often for personal gains.

-- Lot of politics, threats, blames, and fear.
+- A lot of politics, threats, blames, and fear.

 This kind of company culture can break anybody.
 Burnout and the imposter syndrome (this time because you’ll have the impress that you’re never good enough) will rise very quickly in these toxic environments.